Colorful Houses in Trondheim Norway

 By Leonhard Lenz

 Crossing the Old Town Bridge leads directly to the Bakklandet district Trondheim, a neighborhood that captures the essence of old Norway with its narrow cobblestone streets and beautifully preserved wooden houses.
-Once a working-class area housing laborers and craftspeople, Bakklandet has transformed into one of the city’s most charming and vibrant districts.
+Once a working-class area housing laborers and craftspeople, Bakklandet has transformed into one of the city’s most charming and lively districts.

 The district’s wooden buildings, many dating from the 18th and 19th centuries, have been lovingly restored and painted in traditional bright colors.
 Their wooden facades create a warm, inviting atmosphere that contrasts with the more formal stone buildings of the city center.
 Many structures feature traditional details like decorative woodwork and small gardens that add to their charm.